 The official estimate is more reliable than an online calculator.
 Final pension amounts may still change based on verified salary, service credit, tier rules, and final retirement elections.

 Pension multipliers vary by state and tier.
 Common formulas range from 1.0% to 2.5% of final average salary per year of service.
-Verify your specific multiplier against your state retirement board's current publications before making any retirement decisions.
+Review your state's retirement system publications to confirm the applicable multiplier and eligibility rules.

 When you receive the estimate, review: